BAbykiller322/SDPA_EMATM0048_2720314/README.md

 5. **Costs, cash and termination**
    - Calculate florist wages, greenhouse running cost and restocking cost.
    - Update cash as previous cash plus revenue minus total costs.
-   - If cash is no longer sufficient, **declare bankruptcy** stop the simulation.
+   - If cash is no longer sufficient, declare bankruptcy and stop the simulation.
    - Otherwise print the updated status of cash, florists and stock and proceed to the next month.

 ## 5. Extensions and Design Highlights